ashwanth1109/GREFlashCards/README.md

 Login: common5@gre.com
 Password: 123

-Note: When adding words using the 'Add word' form, you can only select easy categorization since routes currently only handle easy words for the user.
+*Note*: When adding words using the 'Add word' form, you can only select easy categorization since routes currently only handle easy words for the user.

 ## Wireframes & Design